 He is an Associate of the Institute of Chartered Accountants in Australia and a Fellow of the Financial Services Institute of Australasia.

-In 2016, Dale led the relocation of Peter Mac’s East Melbourne site to its new home in Parkville, as part of the $1.1 billion VCCC Project.
-Prior to joining Peter Mac, Dale was Chief Executive of The Royal Women’s Hospital for nine years.
+In December 2018, Dale Fisher was appointed CE of Silver Chain Group, a national provider of home-based health and aged care.
+Prior to joining Silver Chain, Dale was the CE of the Peter MacCallum Cancer Centre (Peter Mac) for five years where she led the relocation of Peter Mac’s East Melbourne site to its new home in Parkville in 2016 as part of the Victorian Comprehensive Cancer Centre.
+Prior to her role at Peter Mac, Dale was CEO of Melbourne’s Royal Women’s Hospital for nine years.

 Lorenz Grollo is the CEO of the Grollo Group which encompasses property development, property services, construction, leisure and tourism as well as education and sport in Australia.